betty-murad/betty-murad/README.md

 - 👋 Hi, I’m @betty-murad
-- 👀 I’m interested in frontend development/ui ux design
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on frontend projects
-- 📫 How to reach me @betty101

 <!---
 betty-murad/betty-murad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.